 10. 35% of respondents said their main source of stress at work was their boss.

-11. During 2019, 80% of workers in the US were stressed as the result of ineffective company communication.
+11. During 2019, 80% of workers in the US were stressed as a result of ineffective company communication.

 12. 63% of US workers are ready to quit their jobs due to stress.